A guide to the law on the packaging, tracking and tracing of tobacco products and the distribution and advertising of vapes

 Retailers should ensure, before they purchase these products, that they have been properly notified and not subsequently withdrawn.
 They can do this by checking the list of submitted vape products on the MHRA website or, if they cannot find them on the list, they should ask their supplier to confirm they comply with the requirements of the regulations and have been notified to MHRA.
 Products that have not been notified or have been withdrawn cannot be supplied and may be seized by trading standards.

 A person is guilty of an offence if they breach a provision of the Tobacco and Related Products Regulations 2016.

 There is a general defence available to suppliers of tobacco or other related products that they exercised all due diligence to avoid committing the offence.
 The same defence is available to anyone who has committed an offence related to advertising and sponsorship.
-There are further defences available to anyone who has committed offences relating to e-cigarette advertising: that they did not know and had no reason to suspect that the advertisement was an e-cigarette advertisement or that the newspaper, periodical or magazine contained an e-cigarette advertisement.
+There are further defences available to anyone who has committed offences relating to vape advertising: that they did not know and had no reason to suspect that the advertisement was a vape advertisement or that the newspaper, periodical or magazine contained a vape advertisement.

 STANDARDISED PACKAGING OF TOBACCO PRODUCTS REGULATIONS 2015

 A person who produces or supplies a tobacco product in breach of the Standardised Packaging of Tobacco Products Regulations 2015 is guilty of an offence.
 It is a defence if the person neither knew nor had reasonable grounds for suspecting that the tobacco product was supplied in breach of the 2015 Regulations.

 Information on underage sales of tobacco etc can be found in 'Tobacco and vapes'.